liyanrui/zhfonts/README.md

 # Introduction

 zhfonts is a module for Chinese typesetting in [ConTeXt](https://wiki.contextgarden.net/Installation) (MkIV or LMTX).
 It can be used to define the typefaces for Chinese fonts and to support the tuning of punctuations.
-The latter is mainly implemented by using two callback which is offered by ConTeXt MkIV or LMTX:
+The latter is mainly based on two callbacks offered by ConTeXt MkIV or LMTX:

 ```lua
 tasks.appendaction("processors","after", ...)